 Interleukin-7 (IL7) is a cytokine that controls the proliferation, apoptosis and activation of CD4 and CD8 effector T-cells in humans.

-OSE-127 is under an option license agreement signed with Servier in December 2016 to be developed up to the completion of a phase 2 clinical trial planned in ulcerative colitis, an autoimmune bowel disease; in parallel, OSE-127 will be developed in Sjögren’s syndrome, the second most frequent auto-immune disease.
+OSE-127 is under an option license agreement signed with Servier in December 2016 to be developed up to the completion of a phase 2 clinical trial ongoing in Ulcerative Colitis, an autoimmune bowel disease; in parallel, OSE-127 will be developed in Sjögren’s syndrome, the second most frequent auto-immune disease.

 ABOUT THE OSE-127 CLINICAL PROGRAM